Complexity of Einstein-Maxwell-non-minimal coupling $R^2F^2$: the role of the penalty factor: Abstract

 \section{Abstract}

-{In this paper, we examine the holographic complexity of a theory of Einstein-Maxwell with a non-minimal coupling $R^2 F_{\mu \nu }F^{\mu \nu} $ term via complexity=anything.
-We introduce a perturbative black brane solution in AdS spacetime up to the first order of the non-minimal coupling.
-Because the model exhibits the resistivity proportional to the temperature, it could describe strange metals.
-The complexity of the solution could be characterized by three quantities: the conserved charge, the non-minimal coupling and the generalized term in the complexity.
-The generalized term is chosen to be $C^2$, the Weyl squared tensor, $R^2F^2$ and $F^2$.
-The physical interpretation of the three quantities has been provided where the generalized term is interpreted as a bulk penalty factor, the non-minimal coupling and the conserved charge as an effective scrambling time of the dual theory which contains the choice of the generalization parameter.}\\
+{We investigate holographic complexity in Einstein-Maxwell theory with a non-minimal coupling of the form $R^2F_{\mu\nu}F^{\mu\nu}$ within the complexity=anything framework.
+A perturbative AdS black brane solution is constructed to first order in the non-minimal coupling parameter.
+Owing to the linear temperature dependence of the resistivity, this model provides a holographic realization of strange metal behavior.
+The complexity growth rate (CGR) is governed by three independent parameters: the conserved charge, the non-minimal coupling, and the choice of the generalized term entering the complexity functional.
+We consider three representative generalizations, namely the Weyl tensor squared, $R^2F^2$ , and $F^2$.
+We provide a physical interpretation of these parameters, the generalized bulk functional analytically induces a deformation of the effective cost metric, which can be interpreted as a bulk penalty factor, while the conserved charge and the non-minimal coupling control an effective scrambling time in the dual theory.
+The role of the generalization parameter is shown to be closely tied to the structure of the corresponding quantum circuit.}\\

 \textbf{Keywords:} AdS/CFT duality, Complexity, Black brane, non-minimal coupling, superconducting circuit, penalty factor